tfpauly/privacy-proxy/draft-privacypass-rate-limit-tokens.md

 `origin_name` contains the name of the origin that initiated the challenge, as taken from the TokenChallenge.origin_info field.
-If the TokenChallenge.origin_info field is empty, `origin_name` is set to a fixed string "EmptyOrigin".
+If the TokenChallenge.origin_info field is empty, `origin_name` is set to the empty string "".

 The process for generating `encrypted_origin` from `origin_name` is as follows: